afristrup/PoP2024Documentation/Writerside/topics/F-Foundations-Week-1-Syntax-and-Concepts-Guide.md

 ## Description

-This comprehensive guide covers the fundamental syntax and concepts of F# introduced in the first week of the Programming in Practice (PoP) course.
+This comprehensive guide covers the fundamental syntax and concepts of F# introduced in the first week of the Programming and Problem-Solving (PoP) course.
 It is designed to serve both beginners and experienced programmers, offering dual-level explanations for each topic.

 The document provides a structured overview of F# basics, including: